 Andrea and Lara at the First Year Experience Summit, Florida Atlantic University, with John N. Gardner and Betsy O. Barefoot, initiators and scholars of the first-year experience and co-founders of the Gardner Institute

 Facilitating Productive Discourse

-Dr. Brenner is a 2019-2020 fellow at the University of California National Center for Free Speech and Civic Engagement.
-Her project, entitled “Let Freedom (and Respect) Ring: Fostering Civil Discourse and Free Speech in the Classroom and Beyond,” will culminate in a student guide to free speech and productive discourse.
-It is co-researched and written with Professor Lara Schwartz.
+Dr. Brenner was a 2019-2020 fellow at the University of California National Center for Free Speech and Civic Engagement.
+Her project, entitled “Let Freedom (and Respect) Ring: Fostering Civil Discourse and Free Speech in the Classroom and Beyond,” culminated in a student guide to free speech and productive discourse.
+It was co-researched and written with Professor Lara Schwartz.

 Andrea consults with colleges and universities about free speech, facilitating discussions over difference, de-escalation techniques, and inclusive pedagogy.
 Her ongoing work encourages students in understanding speech not only as a matter of rights, but of responsibilities and opportunities.

 Andrea for the University of California National Center for Free Speech and Civic Engagement 2019-2020 Class of Fellows